rangulvers/smart_meter_setup/README.md

 ## Volkszähler configuration

-After the basic setup of Volkszähler is done, it is time to dive into the details and pull live data from the meter and see what we can do.
+After you have installed Volkszähler on your Raspberry it is time to start the configuration

 #### Checking for Data
 To see what information is send from the smart meter we will open up a shell into the raspberry and start configuration of **vzlogger**